 The Task Force began by creating a typical multi-stakeholder workflow diagram, using the prior authorization of durable medical equipment (wheelchair) as an example.
 It translated this workflow diagram into a workbook highlighting the data classes required to support the clinical workflow for durable medical equipment, admission, procedures, pharmacy, and specialty services.
 It then assessed gaps and opportunities in the current prior authorization process.
 The landscape analysis created a picture of the current state of digital prior authorization in the light of an envisioned ideal state in which administrative and clinical data can be securely and reliably exchanged for use when and where they are needed.
+(Note: Digital prior authorization is also sometimes called "electronic prior authorization," and that more historical terminology appears in some places in this report when appropriate to the context.)

 The Task Force also assessed the current status of existing health care interoperability standards for meeting stakeholders' needs related to prior authorization.
 After inventorying specific information needs, it made observations about the applicability of each standard to the authorization information needs.
 It summarized its analysis in a series of five tables (included the full report) covering standards alignment, capability, and adoption status, plus a summary of the analysis.
-Finally, they provided commentary on the major applicable standards-X12, NCPDP, HL7, and SMART on FHIR.
-The list of acronyms and glossary in Appendices 1 and 2 (respectively) provides keys to technical terms and acronyms used in the report.
+Finally, they provided commentary on the major applicable standards-X12, NCPDP, HL7®, and SMART® on FHIR®.
+The list of acronyms and glossary in Appendices 1 and 2 (respectively) provide keys to technical terms and acronyms used in the report.